GovTechSG/seed-documentation/onboard-device-to-seed.md

 ```
 2. Take note of the Intune device ID.
 3. Using your GSIB device, go to your profile page on the [TechPass portal](https://portal.techpass.gov.sg/secure/account/profile).
-4. Click **Onboard device to SEED** and follow the on-screen instructions to register this Intune device ID.
+4. Click **Onboard device to SEED** and follow the on-screen instructions to submit this Intune device ID.
 Intune installs the required softwares and configurations to complete your device onboarding.

 </details>